You don’t need to be ‘good at Pilates’ to start Pilates

 Hi, I’m Abi

-I discovered ways of moving that were not about fitness or performance, but celebrated the experience of moving, for it’s own sake, as a form of mindfulness.
+I discovered ways of moving that were not about fitness or performance, but celebrated the experience for it’s own sake, as a form of mindfulness.